yauchunlee/Dataset_of_6_Kindergarten_Students/README.md

 # Dataset: Linguistic Features of Hong Kong Kindergarten Children in Guided Drawing Tasks

-This dataset captures **linguistic interactions** between PN, K2, and K3 children and an instructor during a guided drawing task and a mini-game, designed to study English language development in unstructured, creative settings.
+This dataset captures **linguistic interactions** between PN, K2, and K3 children and an instructor during a guided drawing task and a mini-game, designed to study children English language development in unstructured, creative settings.

 ---